 If you think you have appendicitis, see a doctor immediately.
-Avoid laxatives because they can provoke immediate rupture.
+Avoid laxatives because they can cause your appendix to burst.

-Sometimes an ultrasound will be performed to help with the diagnosis.
+Sometimes an ultrasound will be performed to help with the diagnosis, especially for children suspected of having appendicitis.
 An abdominal CT scan is occasionally needed for people when other tests do not give clear results.

 Other diseases that can be confused with appendicitis include colitis, Crohn’s disease, gastritis, gastroenteritis, tubal pregnancy, and ovary problems.

-Surgery is the only treatment for acute appendicitis.
-The appendix is often removed (appendectomy) within hours of diagnosis.
-Appendectomy is a fairly simple operation even if the appendix is already ruptured.
+Surgery is considered the most effective treatment for acute appendicitis.
+The appendix is often removed (appendectomy) within hours of diagnosis, as delaying a surgery can be fatal, since an inflamed appendix can rupture at any time.
+Appendectomy is a fairly simple operation even if the appendix is already ruptured, where only minor changes to the procedure are made to reduce the risk of long-term peritonitis.
 Antibiotics will be given before surgery and may be continued after the operation in case bacteria enter the abdomen during the procedure.

 The traditional method of conducting an appendectomy is referred to as an open appendectomy, where a surgeon makes a cut on the side of the abdomen and removes the appendix.
 Most surgeons utilize a less invasive form of appendectomy called a laparoscopic appendectomy, where the appendix is removed through a small tube with the guide of a video camera, leaving only a very tiny wound behind.